act-rules/act-rules.github.io/_rules/iframe-identical-name-equivalent-purpose-4b1c6c.md

 ## Assumptions

 - This rule assumes that, within the context of the test subject, the description provided by the [accessible name][] of an `iframe` can only accurately describe one resource (notably, homonyms alone are not used as `iframe` names).
-Thus, if two or more `iframe` elements have the same [accessible name][] but embed different resources, at least one of them does not describe its purpose and this is a violation of [Success Criterion 4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG21/quickref/#name-role-value).
+Thus, if two or more `iframe` elements have the same [accessible name][] but embed different resources, at least one of them does not describe its purpose.

 ## Accessibility Support